jimlinntu/ddclient_example/README.md

 # An example of Dynamic DNS setup

 ## Setting
-* A domain name buyed at namecheap
+* A domain name bought at namecheap
 * A Ubuntu 18.04 machine

 ## How to Run